 All the year-round ski resorts offer hiking, but there are many great spots to hike all around the Lake Tahoe area.
 The trails all have breathtaking views of the lake or surrounding mountains.
 In South Tahoe, the Emerald Bay Trail is popular.
 In North Tahoe, check out the Squaw Valley Trail and the Glacier Meadow Loop Trail.
 The 165-mile Tahoe Rim Trail loops around the whole Lake Tahoe Basin.
 You can choose a segment to explore.
 Some spots have ancient lava slows and cinder cones.

 Lake Tahoe is home to many mountain biking trails.
 Parts of the Tahoe Rim Trail are bike accessible.
 The 22-mile Flume Trail offers incredible views.
 Hop on a bike to explore beginner, intermediate and advanced trails in both the North Shore and South Shore areas plus other spots around the lake.
 In North Tahoe, the Resort at Squaw Creek (as low as $252/night) offers guests family-friendly cruiser bikes, mountain bikes, kid carts and tag-along rentals for family outings.
-You can ride a relatively flat path to the village at Squaw Valley.
+You can ride a relatively flat path to the village in Olympic Valley.

 Gamble on Some Fun